XorTroll/uLaunch/README.md

 Only those tasks which cannot be performed outside uLaunch are controlled (like enabling or disabling uLaunch itself, hence why this is a separate NRO and not part of uMenu/etc), while everything else is controlled and managed on uLaunch itself.

+### uScreen

+uScreen is a PC tool that communicates via USB with uSystem in order to capture the screen.

+### uDesigner

+uDesigner is an (experimental) [web theme editor](https://github.com/XorTroll/uLaunch/wiki) to make themeing more easier.

 ## Building

 > Note that [workflows](https://github.com/XorTroll/uLaunch/actions) automatically build and upload nightly builds for every commit!